 - #1 Maryland’s ranking in the U.S. for number of professional & technical workers

 Frederick County, the City of Frederick and the state of Maryland may offer customized incentives for the biotechnology and life sciences industries.
-Please contact our office to learn more.
+Download a copy of Where Cultures Connect and please contact our office to learn more.

 - Commercial and Industrial Business Tax Credit